 School Flu Information

-Flu shots (only, no FluMist) will be administered in the Newton Public Schools this year according to this schedule.
-Forms will be available here by mid-September, and will be due to the school nurse at your child's school at least two school days before the clinic date.
+Flu shots (only, no FluMist) will be administered in the Newton Public Schools this year according to the below schedule.
+Forms are due to the school nurse at your child's school at least two school days before the clinic date.
+Forms will be made available in September.

 Massachusetts Immunization Information System (MIIS)